E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Results

+\textbf{Datasets.} CIFAR-10 and CIFAR-100 datasets consist of 50000 training and 10000 test images, and have 10 and 100 classes respectively with equal amount of samples for each class.
+ImageNet dataset has 1000 classes and consists of 1.2 million training images and 50000 validation images.
+Tiny Image-Net dataset consists of 100000 training, 10000 validation and 10000 test images of 200 classes.
+KMNIST, Fashion-MNIST and MNIST datasets consist of 60000 training and 10000 test images.
+While MNIST is a dataset of handwritten digits, KMNIST consists of 10 Hiragana characters and Fashion-MNIST consists of clothing images.
+KMNIST, Fashion-MNIST and MNIST datasets consist of grayscale images unlike other datasets described above.

-We validate the effectiveness of our method on CIFAR-10 dataset, which consists of 50000 training and 10000 test images \cite{cifar}.
-There are 10 classes which have equal amount of samples.
-We use ResNet-152 \cite{he2016deep} and WideResNet-101 \cite{zagoruyko2016wide} models.
-For both models, we use the same data augmentation scheme and the hyper-parameter values stated in \cite{veit2018convolutional} for training.
-We use cross-entropy loss for all trainings.
+\textbf{Models and training.} We use ResNet-18, ResNet-152, WideResNet-101, MobileNetV3Large and EfficientNet-B0 models for our supervised learning experiments.
+For all models, we use the same data augmentation scheme and the hyper-parameter values stated in \cite{veit2018convolutional} for training.
+For our unsupervised learning experiments, we use the same network architecture and training parameters stated in \cite{dec}.

-We run experiments in two settings.
-First, we fix the training time budget and compare class means with the existing methods in terms of network accuracy and floating point operations (FLOPs) performed during inference.
-In the second setting, we allow training of the internal classifiers, and we compare the combination of class means and internal classifiers against existing methods.
+\textbf{Experiments.} We run experiments in four settings.
+First, we fix the training time budget and compare \eename{} with the existing early exit methods in terms of network accuracy and floating point operations (FLOPs) performed during inference.
+The second experiment is similar to the first one: Training time budget is fixed, but now for a fine tuning task.
+In the third experiment, we remove the training time budget.
+We allow the full training of the internal classifiers, and we combine \eename{} with internal classifiers and compare it with existing methods.
+The fourth experiment is for unsupervised learning, and we generate the accuracy-FLOPs curve to evaluate the effectiveness of \eename{}.